Bogdanp/racksnaps/README.md

 This is a work in progress and it may not be stable enough for general use yet.

-This code builds daily snapshots of the official Racket Package Catalog.
+This code builds daily snapshots of the official [Racket Package Catalog].
 The intent is to allow application developers to depend on specific, unchanging sets of packages until they're ready to add more and/or update their apps.